-The Regime allows a principal-business expenses to the investing shareholder.14 corporation to issue flow-through shares pursuant to an agreement where the Eligible expenses are comprised of issuing corporation agrees to incur Canadian exploration expenses (also eligible expenses that it will renounce to referred to as "CEE") and Canadian the investing shareholder.10 Because of development expenses (also referred to the tax incentives that it carries for the as "CDE").15 The former includes investor, the flow-through shares may "grass-roots" expenditures that are be sold for a premium over the market incurred to determine the existence, price of the corporation's common location, extent or quality of a mineral shares.11 When calculating its taxable deposit in Canada, as well as certain income, the investor may then deduct pre-production expenditures incurred the eligible expenses against any source for the purpose of bringing a new mine of income up to the price paid for the in Canada into production.16 The latter share.12 By renouncing to the shareholder consists mainly of pre-production the eligible expenses it incurred, the expenditures incurred to bring a new principal-business corporation abandons mine in Canada into production that do the possibility of ever deducting these not qualify as CEE.17 At the end of the expenses itself.
-In fact, the expenses are year, the taxpayer may deduct 100%18 then deemed to have been incurred by of its cumulative CEE and generally up the shareholder instead of the issuing to 30% of its cumulative CDE.19 corporation.13 Consequently, if the corporation does become profitable, its tax burden will be higher than it would have been had it not renounced these expenses to the investing shareholder.14
+The Regime allows a principal-business corporation to issue flow-through share pursuant to an agreement where the issuing corporation agrees to incur eligible expenses that it will renounce to the investing shareholder.10 Because of the tax incentives that it carries for the investor, the flow-through shares may be sold for a premium over the market price of the corporation's common shares.11 When calculating its taxable income, the investor may then deduct the eligible expenses against any source of income up to the price paid for the share.12 By renouncing to the sharehold the eligible expenses it incurred, the principal-business corporation abandor the possibility of ever deducting these expenses itself.
+In fact, the expenses are then deemed to have been incurred by the shareholder instead of the issuing s corporation.
+13 Consequently, if the corporation does become profitable, its tax burden will be higher than it would have been had it not renounced these expenses to the investing shareholder.
+14 to Eligible expenses are comprised of Canadian exploration expenses (also referred to as "CEE") and Canadian f development expenses (also referred to as "CDE").
+15 The former includes t "grass-roots" expenditures that are incurred to determine the existence, location, extent or quality of a mineral deposit in Canada, as well as certain e pre-production expenditures incurred for the purpose of bringing a new mine in Canada into production.
+16 The latter der consists mainly of pre-production expenditures incurred to bring a new ns mine in Canada into production that do not qualify as CEE.
+17 At the end of the re V year, the taxpayer may deduct 100% 18 of its cumulative CEE and generally up to 30% of its cumulative CDE.
+19